anetapiekut/SMI205_Rproj_template/README.md

 - R script for data cleaning and subsetting data to create your analytical sample.
-- R script for main data analysis.
+- R script for the main data analysis.
 - R script for data visualisation.

 As any template, they are here to help you, but can be further improved